Team-Winner/takeout/README.md

 ### Domain Modeling
 ![DOM](https://github.com/Team-Winner/takeout/blob/master/image/dom.png)

-## Additional notes for Friday, 27/12/19
+## Additional notes for Friday, 12/27/19

 Leads assigned:
   Eyob Tamir - CSS design
-  Matthew Johnson - Index.html and initial JS coding Patrick Lathrop - About.html and github reviewer
+  Matthew Johnson - Index.html and initial JS coding Patrick Lathrop (PAL) - About.html and github reviewer

+  - Matthew completed coding for the initial forms page and began coding the app.js file.
+  - Eyob completed initial coding for style.css
+  - Patrick completed reviews of sample pages for the about.html page / collected team pictures and began initial coding.

- Team members will review their areas of resposibilities over the weekend and notify the team via slack if there are any new ACP merges to be reviewed.
+  Team members will review their areas of responsibilities over the weekend and notify the team via slack if there are any new ACP merges to be reviewed.

+ ## Update notes for Sat/Sun, 12/28-29/19

+ Patrick completed initial work on the about.html page using a table to maintain element/data integrity regardless the size of the page.
+Eyob worked on the header/footer and style sheet over the weekend.
+Both provided updates and conversed complete needed merges.

+ ## Update notes for Monday, 12/30/19